Mark Selby: 2020–21 season: fourth World Championship title

 In October, he began the defence of his title at the 2020 English Open.
-After defeating Fan Zhengyi, Chang Bingyu, Liang Wenbo, Hossein Vafaei and Zhou Yuelong, he lost 5–6 to Robertson in the semi-finals.
+After defeating Fan Zhengyi, Chang Bingyu, Liang Wenbo, Hossein Vafaei and Zhou Yuelong, he lost 5–6 to Neil Robertson in the semi-finals.
 Despite losing the title, Selby retained the number one spot in the one-year ranking list.
-He also progressed through the first two group stages of the ranking Championship League tournament.
-In the third group stage, although he beat Judd Trump 3–0, he lost 1–3 to Zhou Yuelong and 0–3 to Zhao Xintong, finishing at the bottom of the group.
+He also progressed through the first two group stages of the ranking Championship League tournament, but in the third group stage, although he beat Judd Trump 3–0, he lost 1–3 to Zhou Yuelong and 0–3 to Zhao Xintong, finishing at the bottom of the group.

-At the Champion of Champions tournament in November, Selby recovered from 0–4 and 3–5 behind, winning the last three frames of his quarter-final match against Kyren Wilson to progress 6–5, only to be defeated by Robertson in another final-frame decider at the semi-final stage of the competition.
-In December, after yet another loss to Robertson at the quarter-finals of the UK Championship, he successfully defended his Scottish Open title, beating Yuan Sijun, Nigel Bond, Mark Joyce, Lyu Haotian, Ricky Walden and Jamie Jones to reach the final, then defeating Ronnie O'Sullivan 9–3 to claim his 19th ranking tournament win.
-The following week, Selby reached the semi-finals of the World Grand Prix, where he was defeated 4–6 by Jack Lisowski, despite compiling the highest break of the tournament, a 143 in the seventh frame of the match.
+At the 2020 Champion of Champions tournament in November, Selby recovered from 0–4 and 3–5 behind, winning the last three frames of his quarter-final match against Kyren Wilson to progress 6–5, only to be defeated by Neil Robertson in another final-frame decider at the semi-final stage of the competition.
+In December, after yet another loss to Robertson at the quarter-finals of the 2020 UK Championship, Selby successfully defended his Scottish Open title, beating Yuan Sijun, Nigel Bond, Mark Joyce, Lyu Haotian, Ricky Walden and Jamie Jones to reach the final, then defeating Ronnie O'Sullivan 9–3 to claim his 19th ranking tournament win, and his third Home Nations Series trophy, becoming the second player, after Judd Trump, to win three Home Nations events.
+The following week, he reached the semi-finals of the 2020 World Grand Prix, where he was defeated 4–6 by Jack Lisowski, despite compiling the highest break of the tournament, a 143 in the seventh frame of the match.

-He reached the final of the Snooker Shoot Out in February but his early 24-point lead was eclipsed by Ryan Day's 67-point winning break in the last four minutes of the match.
-Aiming to secure a record 12th successive ranking final win, Selby expressed doubts about whether the Shoot Out should be classed as a ranking event.
-Afterwards, he exited both the Welsh Open and the Players Championship at the quarter-final stage, then the Tour Championship with one more semi-final defeat by Robertson, repeating his last year results for all three events.
+Selby reached the final of the 2021 Snooker Shoot Out in February, but his early 24-point lead was eclipsed by Ryan Day's 67-point winning break in the last four minutes of the match.
+Though he was aiming to secure a record 12th successive ranking final win at the event, Selby expressed doubts whether the Shoot Out should be classed as a ranking event.
+Afterwards, he exited both the Welsh Open and the Players Championship at the quarter-final stage, then the 2021 Tour Championship with one more semi-final defeat by Neil Robertson, repeating his last year results for all three events.

-Selby won his fourth world title in May 2021, defeating Shaun Murphy 18–15 in the final of the World Championship in front of a capacity crowd at the Crucible Theatre.
+Selby won his fourth world title in May 2021, defeating Shaun Murphy 18–15 in the final of the 2021 World Championship in front of a capacity crowd at the Crucible Theatre.
 He became one of only five players to have won the championship four or more times at the Crucible, and said in his post-match interview: "to win it four times is something I could only have dreamed of."